erroronline1/caro/readme.md

 * Existing vendors can be updated regarding their information and product list settings (import filter and sample check intervals).
 A file similar to the [template file](#application-setup) can be provided.
 The update items can be selected for every matching vendor.
 * Documents can have fields that are supposed to learn to recommend past entries for each unit.
 There may be faulty entries.
 You can download, edit and reupload a CSV-file, or use the upload option for prefilling recommendations.
 A provided file overwrites the entire dataset for the selected unit.
 Table headers resemble input field names, rows are for recommendations.
 Without a provided file you get the export.
 * Risk data can be imported/updated through dedicated CSV-files.
+* In case of an available product list import via the [ERP interface](#erp-interface) there is an option to update the whole product database in one go.

 [Content](#content)